oykummm/developer.chrome.com/site/en/docs/webstore/faq/index.md

   resubmitted.
 - The item requests powerful permissions that require in-depth review.

-Note that all item submissions — whether for a new item or an update to an existing one — are subject to the same review process.
+Note that all item submissions—whether for a new item or an update to an existing one—are subject to the same review process.

 For more information about the unwanted software policy, see: